Undergraduate Fellows Program

 Student Fellows of the Collegium Institute are granted a number of academic opportunities, including:

 - Special Access to the Institute’s Guest Speakers and Faculty Senior Fellows, which includes invitations each semester to join the speakers’ dinners and private receptions after Collegium Institute events.
 Past lecturers have included Michael Lewis, Ann Matter, John Haldane, Christy Wampole, Wilson Goode, Robert Wuthnow, Jesus Fernandez-Villaverde, Brad Gregory and other leading intellectuals from the United States and abroad.

-- Priority Admission to the Institute’s evening non-credit seminar, Coffee with the Classics, and the gift of the classical texts that accompany it.
+- Priority Admission to the Institute’s evening non-credit seminar, Food for Thought, and the gift of the classical texts that accompany it.
 Student Fellows are granted the privilege of opting into the seminar without having to submit a separate application.

 - Board Membership in the Collegium Institute Student Association at Penn, which includes participation in event plotting and design, strategizing, and the direction and execution of publicity campaigns.

 - Invitation to lead the monthly Fellows’ Colloquia.
 These colloquia are monthly luncheons that provide Student Fellows with leadership experience in directing the intellectual community of the Collegium Institute at Penn.
 Each week a different fellow, in consultation with the Graduate Service Fellow, will have the option of (a) inviting a guest faculty member to lead a conversation on some topic relevant to the Fellows’ collective interests or (b) personally preparing and leading that conversation, or (c) workshopping some of his or her own writing or a planned research project on a theme likely to engage the other fellows (religion and the university, unity of knowledge, the liberal arts, etc.).

 The Fellows Program is open to Penn students of all faiths and of none.